NickJS1231/Final-Project/README.md

 - \( \sigma \) is the volatility (standard deviation) of returns.

-### The Data<br>
+### The Structure of this Repo<br>
+The creation process for this repo follows this process: <br>
+1. **getting_ESG_scores** This will generate a csv of firms and ESG scores for the desired population called "esg_scores".
+1. **Get_Data-Copy** - This is the file where all the data fun happens.
+When you run this file you will
+  a.
+Download the required data for the S&P 500 including variables required for themeatic subsetting (industry, beta, adj price, etc.) (2019-2023) <br>
+  b.
+Do some manual data manipulation to make working this data easier <br>
+  c.
+Appends ESG scores to the primary dataframe <br>
+  d.
+Gets the risk free rate needed for the analysis <br>
+  e.
+Calculates expected return for each firm <br>
+  f.
+Generates a variance covariance matrix <br>
+  g.
+Generates a subset of the primary dataframe with one observation per firm <br>
+  h.
+Outputs the needed data to "covariance_matrix_returns", "data_scores", "expected_returns", "sp500_data_with_scores", and "sp500_tickers"
+1. **`app.py`**

- - The final dataset used to perform an analysis will contain each firm and its return/variance over a given period of time. <br>
+- The final dataset used to perform an analysis will contain each firm and its expected return/variance over a given period of time. <br>
  - Dependent on adopting the time aspect of this model, the unit of observation will either be firm, or firm-time-period (i.e., 3yr CAGR foro 15 years of data). <br>
  - Sample period will depend on the adoption mentioned above, but at minimum will be a 1yr time from for which to compound returns over <br>
  - Sample restrictions will be made based on the listed portfolio themes, research into the categories will determine specific selections of firms. <br>